Agata Czerner - Head of Operations of TorinoFilmLab | Italy

 Independent Consultant in Documentary project development (DOC CORNER -Cannes; ARCHIDOC –Paris; DOK INCUBATOR –Prague – VISIONS DU REEL - Nyon).
 Member of Funding Commissions in France (Aide aux Cinémas du Monde - Aide au Court-Métrage Documentaire – CNC).
 International advisor for IT’S ALL TRUE documentary festival, Brazil, since 2003.
 International advisor for DOCS THESSALONIKI (Greece) – 2017.
 Commissioning Editor for Documentaries at France 3 (Public TV) from 2005 to end of 2015.
 After a career in research and teaching in Sociology, joins the French Pay-TV Canal+ in 1984 at its start until end of 2002, as Deputy Director, then Director of the Documentary Department.
 Festival programmer at Paris Cinéma and Biarritz Latin-American Film festival (2003-2005).
 Coordination of the PARIS-PROJECT co-production meeting.
 During the year of Brazil in France (2005), main advisor for Cinema and Audiovisual events for the Association Française d’Action Artistique (AFAA).
 Jury member at FILMER A TOUT PRIX, IDFA, DOK LEIPZIG, DOCLISBOA, VISIONS DU REEL, IT’S ALL TRUE, DOCAVIV, ONE WORLD, DOCUDAYS, MILLENIUM, CINEMED, etc… During a sabbatical year in 2011, director of DOCLISBOA, after several years as member of the selection committee.
 Co-director of the film TERRA DE ABRIL (1977) with Philippe Costantini.
 Director of the film MAES MOCAMBICANAS (Super8 – 1978).
 Sound person on several documentaries shot in France and in Portugal.

 Arne is currently in his seventh year coordinating the Script Station (Screenplay development Lab) of Berlinale Talents.
 Since 2014 he is also Head of Development for 42film in Halle/Saale, where he is aquiring, co-developing and producing international co-productions.
-After he finished his studies in film direction at FAMU in Prague, Arne has made various short films, writes and directs for German television and got nominated for the prestigious Grimme-Award (German Emmy) in 2017.
+Additionally he works as independent script consultant and filmmaker.
+After finishing his studies in film direction at FAMU in Prague, Arne writes and directs for film and television and got nominated for the prestigious Grimme-Award in 2017.
 He is a member of the German Screenwriter's Guild (VDD) since 2010 and has been a participant of Torino Film Lab and Berlinale Talents in the past.

 Florencia Gil started her career in São Paulo, as a theatre director and producer.
 In 2010 she participated in UCLA’s Professional Program in Producing, in Los Angeles, CA. Back to Brazil she worked for São Paulo Film Festival.
 Based in Paris since 2011, she has obtained a Master Degree in Media at Paris 8, with a research about independent film distribution in Brazil, followed by the one-year producer’s program Atelier Ludwigsburg-Paris, handled by LA FEMIS, NFTS and Filmakademie and supported by Media and Arte.
 Since 2012, she has worked as a sales agent for several such as Rezo Films, Independent (London) and La Luna.